-What We Do: NJPN brings professionals together through focused networks supporting a variety of training and prevention programs offered throughout New Jersey.
+NJPN brings professionals together through focused networks and training opportunities supporting prevention, treatment and recovery support programs offered throughout New Jersey.
 Our networks foster collaboration and leverage resources to enhance environmental strategies and targeted statewide services in the fields of substance misuse prevention, public health, addiction education, and military support.
+Our workforce development programs support the continuum of care for those with substance use disorder including early interventions, treatment and peer recovery support services.
 Working together, our network professionals implement best service practices and evidenced-based programs across the state, helping build New Jersey’s capacity to create stronger, healthier communities, families and individuals.

 GET IN TOUCH

-Our History: NJPN was established in 1998 to build capacity, maximize resources and strengthen collaboration among substance misuse prevention professionals.
+promoting best practices and coordinating statewide prevention initiatives.
 The original statewide network was formed of independent, non-profit prevention agencies with offices in each of New Jersey’s 21 counties.
-As part of a connected system of professional services for the prevention of alcohol, tobacco, drug abuse and other related issues, this network established high quality standards and evidenced-based practices.
-The county-based prevention agencies networked through NJPN offered programs and services sharing the common goal to reduce the incidence and prevalence of alcoholism, addiction and related problems through primary prevention efforts.
-NJPN served as coordinating body to statewide prevention strategies.
-NJPN staff worked closely with Municipal Alliances, schools, DARE officers, family court, mental health agencies, local governments and many other constituent groups in each county.
-The network provided services to refer those needing and requesting help for their own or another individual’s problems related to use and abuse of alcohol, tobacco and other drugs to an appropriate established organization or center that most closely meets their needs.
-Each NJPN member agency also operated a resource center to provide information and resources to local professionals and residents in their county.
-This groundbreaking network was the foundation of many successful systems currently operating throughout New Jersey.
+As part of a connected system of professional services for the prevention of alcohol, tobacco, drug use/misuse and other related issues, this network established high quality standards and evidenced-based practices sharing the common goal to reduce the prevalence and negative consequences of addiction and related problems.
+NJPN supported these prevention agencies to work with cross-sector stakeholders in each county in developing coalitions to form the current Regional Prevention Coalition system.
+The network agencies provided support services to those needing referrals for their own or another individual’s substance use disorder to appropriate treatment services.
+This groundbreaking network was the foundation of many successful programs and systems currently operating throughout New Jersey.